You may register now for parking permits. Please click here to begin the registration process.

-Does the permit parking Zone affect private streets and alleys?
+Does the permit parking zone affect private streets and alleys?

 No, this only affects City right-of-way and does not affect private streets and alleys.

-Do I receive a physical permit to display in my car?
+Will I receive a physical permit to display in my car?

 No, residents and business owners will register their vehicles and parking compliance officers will issue citations based on license plates.